Restaurant Operations

 • Put them in high-visibility spots on the menu (top right, first in a section, or in a callout box)

-• Train servers to recommend them
+• Train your counter staff to recommend them

 • If you run specials, build them around Stars to drive traffic